awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-browser-script.md

 import  fetch from "node-fetch";

 // Set the parameters.
-// 'COGINTO_ID' has the format 'cognito-idp.eu-west-1.amazonaws.com/COGNITO_ID'.
+// 'COGNITO_ID' has the format 'cognito-idp.eu-west-1.amazonaws.com/COGNITO_ID'.
 let COGNITO_ID = "COGNITO_ID";
 // Get the Amazon Cognito ID token for the user. 'getToken()' is in 'helper.js'. let idToken = getToken();